 Performance Evaluations.

-Employee performance evaluations are typically conducted annually by a supervisor in accordance with the SOGs.
-Volunteers are typically reviewed by their Shift Captains annually in accordance with the SOGs.
+Employee performance evaluations are typically conducted annually by a supervisor in accordance with the SOPs.
+Volunteers are typically reviewed by their Shift Captains annually in accordance with the SOPs.

 Exit Interviews.

-If you choose to leave NFPD, you will be offered an exit interview conducted in accordance with the SOGs.
+If you choose to leave NFPD, you will be offered an exit interview conducted in accordance with the SOPs.

 Public Relations; Press Releases.

 Only the Fire Chief or a Designee may release information from run reports.
-The Incident Commander or designated Public Information Officer is authorized to provide information to the media at or immediately after an emergency incident scene.
+The Incident Commander or designated Public Information Officer is authorized to provide information to the media immediately after an emergency incident scene.
 Reasonable courtesy must be extended.
 Names of individuals involved in incidents and medical reports must not be released.
-The Officer in Charge may in thier discretion permit the press to photograph station activities or members not engaged in emergencies.
+The Officer in Charge may in their discretion, permit the press to photograph station activities or members not engaged in emergencies.
 The Fire Chief must approve formal feature-type activities.

 The Fire Chief must approve the release of written materials (such as incident reports) or requests from TV/radio stations for interviews relating to NFPD administration, policies or general operations.